Farewell Hong Kong...

 With the new itinerary now buttoned up, off we popped from Hong Kong to Macau by SeaCat. £17 for a one hour transfer although the sea movement, the hot cabin and a screaming brat helped our moods no end!

 Hello Macau....I wasn't expecting you

 We arrived into a steamy yet welcoming Macau.
-Everything runs like clockwork here with the shuttle to the ornate Sofitel hotel.
+Everything runs like clockwork here including the shuttle to the ornate Sofitel Macau at Ponte 16 Hotel.
 These are organised to precision by what can only be described as brightly coloured thunderbird style airline hostesses.
 So quirky – they were great!

 The staff at the Sofitel are superb too however while doing my own private site inspection I did tread on a casino worker who was considerably smaller than me and suddenly appeared from nowhere.
 She was none too impressed.

 The remainder of the day was spent by the pool and an evening of crispy cuttlefish, spicy noodles and diet Coke put us back on track.